open-edge-insights/video-ingestion/README.md

   * If running on non-gfx systems or older systems which doesn't have hardware media decoders (like in Xeon m/c) it is recommended to use `opencv` ingestor
   * GVA elements can only be used with `gstreamer` ingestor
-  * In case one needs to use CPU/GPU device with GVA elements it can be set using the device property of gvadetect and gvaclassify elements.
+  * In case one needs to use CPU/GPU/HDDL device with GVA elements it can be set using the device property of gvadetect and gvaclassify elements.
+    By default the device property is set to CPU.

+    >**NOTE**:
+    > HDDL daemon needs to be started on the host m/c by following the steps in #Using video accelerators section in [../README.md](../README.md).

-    **Example pipeline to run the Safety Gear Detection Sample using GVA plugins on CPU device**:
+    **Example pipeline to run the Safety Gear Detection Sample using GVA plugins on HDDL device**:

     ```javascript
     {
         "type": "gstreamer",
-        "pipeline": "multifilesrc location=./test_videos/Safety_Full_Hat_and_Vest.mp4 ! decodebin ! videoconvert ! video/x-raw,format=BGRx ! gvadetect device=CPU model=models/frozen_inference_graph.xml ! appsink"
+        "pipeline": "multifilesrc location=./test_videos/Safety_Full_Hat_and_Vest.mp4 ! decodebin ! videoconvert ! video/x-raw,format=BGR ! gvadetect device=HDDL model=models/frozen_inference_graph.xml ! appsink"
     }
     ```
+  > **NOTE**:
+  > * Gstreamer Ingestor excepts the imageformat to be in `BGR` format so the output image format should be in `BGR`.

   ---

 #### `Camera Configuration`